 The IMS Organization ID is the organization that you would like the data sent to at Adobe.
 Most of the time, use the default value that is autopopulated.
 When you have multiple instances on the page, populate this field with the value of the second organization you want to send data to.

 The Edge Domain is the domain that the Adobe Experience Platform extension sends and receives data from.
-The extension requires that you use a 1st-party CNAME for production traffic.
+Adobe recommends using a 1st-party domain (CNAME) for this extension.
 The default 3rd-party domain works for development environments but is not suitable for production environments.
 Instructions on how to set up a first-party CNAME are listed here.

 When a request is sent to the Adobe Experience Platform Edge Network, a datastream ID is used to reference the server-side configuration.
 You can update the configuration without having to make code changes on your website.